The criteria for application to take the Perfusion Basic Science Examination are as follows:

 Applicants retaking the Perfusion Basic Science Examination are NOT required to resubmit or arrange for resubmission of items 1-3, the Clinical Education Record, the official transcript, and the Clinical Competency statement.
 These items will remain on file from the previous application.

-All files MUST be complete by March 24th for the spring exam and September 29th for the fall exam.
+All files MUST be complete by March 30, 2026 for the spring exam and by October 5, 2026 for the fall exam.
 Eligibility to reserve a seat with the Testing Site is contingent upon receipt of all documentation by the National Office.

 NO REFUNDS WILL BE GIVEN.